KitsuneNoctus/auth-api-starterpack/README.md

 Custom, authenticated API instructions and starter pack for BEW 1.3 students!

+For details on the project being developed, look [here](https://kitsunenoctus.github.io/auth-api-starterpack/)

 ## Installation

 1. Fork this repository and clone your fork locally.